sagilar/Automation-I4.0-Ontology/README.md

 # Automation-I4.0-Ontology

+### Update 13/03/2019
+The Automation-I4.0-Ontology has been updated.
+Some fixes and new features have been added.
+- The Automation-I4.0-Ontology (merged with the STO) is complete, but not tested yet.
+- The Automation-I4.0-Ontology (without the STO) is complete, running, and tested in Protégé and the application.
+- The example application is already available in the folder `AutomationI40Ontology-Example`.
+- Some fixes and changes in the Discrete Dynamics Ontology (`ddo.owl`), Core Ontology (Automation-I4.0-Core-Ontology), and Minified Standards Ontology (`min-std-o.owl`) were done.

 ### Initial commit 04/01/2019
 The Automation-I4.0-Ontology is intended to cover a new perspective of the automation systems by means of the use of the Semantic Web Technologies(SWT).